marvin-garcia/IoTGateway/Docs/CloudASA.md

-This query focuses on redirecting events based on their nature to different outputs:
+For illustration purposes, this query focuses on redirecting events based on their nature to different outputs:

 - All events not labeled as *alerts* will be sent to the `telemetry` event hub
 - All events labeled as *alerts* will be sent to the `alerts` event hub